ayalbark/mdef/docs/deliverables/design-studio-1.md

 Duration: One week (October 11–18, 2025).

-Method: Self-tracking experiment using a custom iPhone Shortcut to log contextual and intentional data every time I opened my phone.
+Method: Self-tracking experiment using a custom iPhone Shortcut to log contextual and intentional data every single time I interacted with my phone, even if it was just to check the time.

 **Tools:**